MaterializeInc/materialize/doc/developer/design/20231127_pv2_logical_architecture.md

 ### Sequencing for Correctness

-The current design uses the sequencing of the single event loop, along with the priorities of which messages to process, to uphold our correctness guarantees (think strict serializability): external commands and the internal commands their processing spawns are brought into a total order, and Coordinator/Controller state can only be modified by one operation at a time.
+The current design uses the sequencing of the single event loop, along with the priorities of which messages to process, to uphold our correctness guarantees: external commands and the internal commands their processing spawns are brought into a total order, and Coordinator/Controller state can only be modified by one operation at a time.
 This "trivially" makes for a linearizable system.

 For example, think of a scenario where multiple concurrent clients/connections create collections (`DDL`) and query or write to those collections (`DQL` and